-A unitholder's initial tax basis for the common units he purchases under the Plan will be equal to the amount of the distributions used to purchase those common units plus his share of our nonrecourse liabilities.
+A unitholder's initial tax basis for his common units will be the amount he paid for the common units plus his share of our nonrecourse liabilities.
 That basis will be increased by his share of our income, by any increases in his share of our nonrecourse liabilities and, on the disposition of a common unit, by his share of certain items related to business interest not yet deductible by him due to applicable limitations.
 Please read "-Limitations on Interest Deductions."
 That basis will be decreased, but not below zero, by distributions from us, by the unitholder's share of our losses, by any decreases in his share of our nonrecourse liabilities, by his share of our excess business interest (generally, the excess of our business interest over the amount that is deductible) and by his share of our expenditures that are not deductible in computing taxable income and are not required to be capitalized.
 A unitholder will generally have a share of our nonrecourse liabilities based on his or her share of our profits.
-Please read "- Disposition of Common Units - Recognition of Gain or Loss."
+Please read "-Disposition of Common Units-Recognition of Gain or Loss."